MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

 4. Choose one of the following options to specify the type of discount:
    - **Price**: Use this option to select a lower price tier at which your app will be offered.
 You can change the currency drop-down to select the price in whichever currency you prefer.
 (The price will be converted to the corresponding tier for each currency.
 For more info, see [Pricing](set-app-pricing-and-availability.md).)
    - **Percentage**: Use this option to select the percentage for a discount that will be applied to your app.
 The same discount percentage is used for all currencies.
-5. In the **Offered to** row, choose one of the following options:
+5. In the **Offered to** row, choose from one of the available options, including:
    - **Everyone**: The sale will be offered to all customers.
    - **Owners of**: The sale will be offered to customers who already own one of your apps.
-You’ll need to select one of your published apps from the drop-down that appears.
+You can select from your published apps from the drop-down that appears.
+You must have one or more published apps in order for this option to be available.

+  > [!IMPORTANT]
+  > If you select **Owners of**, the sale will only be visible to customers on Windows 10, version 1607 or later.

    - **Flight group**: The sale will be offered to the people in the [flight group](package-flights.md#create-a-new-flight-group) you select.
-You must already have created the flight group in order to use this option.
+You must already have created the flight group in order for this option to be available.
    - **Segment**: The sale will be offered to the people in the customer segment you select.
 You can use a  [segment that you have already created](create-customer-segments.md) here.
 You can also choose **First time payers** to offer the sale only to customers who have never purchased anything in the Store.
 We offer this segment here because we've found that after a customer makes their first Store purchase, they often continue to make more purchases, so this can be a great group to entice with sale pricing.
 6. Enter the date and time for the start and end of the sale period.
 Choose one of the following time zone options:
    - **UTC**: The time you select will be Universal Coordinated Time (UTC) time, so that the sale occurs at the same time everywhere.